Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 8. Gifts

-Gifts are defined as items given without the expectation of receiving anything in return.
 Gifts that form part of entertainment, hospitality or gifts that show a token of appreciation of modest value must have documented pre-approval by a member of SLF with appropriate signing authority.
-If gifts of significant value (over $100 (pre-tax)) are contemplated, then documented pre-approval from an executive member is required.
+If gifts of significant value (over $500 (pre-tax)) are contemplated, then documented pre-approval from an executive member is required.
+Gifts from the Alumni Engagement Fund or other Donor-designated funds for Alumni giveaways or Donor gifts can be incurred or approved by the Executive Director or Manager, Finance, Foundation and Alumni Relations up to a maximum of $5,000 (pre-tax).
+If gifts of significant value from the above funds (over $5,000 (pre-tax)) are contemplated, then documented pre-approval from an executive member is required.

 1. Flowers, gift baskets and greeting cards

-2. The purchase of flowers, gift baskets or greeting card will only be reimbursed in the case of retirement or an employee departure, illness requiring hospitalization, and in the death of an employee or immediate family member.
+1. The purchase of flowers, gift baskets or greeting card will only be reimbursed in the case of retirement or an employee departure, illness requiring hospitalization, and in the death of an employee or immediate family member.
+In lieu of flowers for the death of an employee or immediate family member, a donation (of equivalent dollar amount) can be made to a charity of choice.

 It is not acceptable to use college funds to make purchases for an employee’s personal workspace.
 Personal workspace refers to an employee’s office or cubicle.
 Pictures, plants, vases, mirrors and other decorations should not be expensed to the College, however common space décor may be purchased with SLF documented pre-approval.
 Items acceptable for reimbursement, which would be purchased for an office or cubicle, must be supported with reason for why the item will improve or benefit the employee in carrying out their work, for example, a desk lamp.